 Network.
 Network.
 Network.

 Coaching is all about connection, so it makes sense that networking is an effective way to raise your profile and get your name out there.
-Attend networking events with other coaches or professionals in complimentary fields or who serve similar clients.
+Attend networking events with other coaches or professionals in complementary fields or who serve similar clients.
 These relationships can be beneficial for referring new clients to you and helping you promote new products or services.

 Collect glowing testimonials.